NPS809/About-My-Life/README.md

 # AboutMyLife
-Fun project - your useless life time calculator
+Fun project - time  calculator of your useless life